alucardthefish/CodeNowHere/README.md

 </pre>

+If option -a or --author is not passed, it takes the username from the system by default.

 * Creating a code file in C++ with options arguments
 <pre>cnh this sample.cpp -a "John Doe" -d "Sample of code file creation"</pre>